-- We recommend the State of New York work with neighboring states to provide sales tax exemption blanks that are valid for the purchase of farm supplies, which are mutually exempt from sales tax. - We support the repeal of the current law that requires not-for-profit organizations to pay sales tax on fund raising activities. - 3.
-We support custom slaughtering and processing of meat for human consumption be exempt from sales tax. - We recommend that fuel dealers and or vendors and farmers not be charged tax at the point of sale for low or ultra-low sulfur diesel fuels or bio-fuels. - We support that all livestock sold for whatever reason should be exempt from sales tax. - We recommend that the Farmers' Sales Tax Exemption should be for all purchases that are business expenses for the farm, not just those used in production. - 7.
-We recommend that unprocessed wool, unprocessed alpaca fiber and other unprocessed fiber products, as well as hides and antlers, sold on the farm be exempt from collecting sales tax. - We support rented pallets being sales tax exempt when used in agricultural production. - 9.
-We support expansion of the agricultural production sales tax exemption to include food for working dogs.
+1. We recommend the State of New York work with neighboring states to provide sales tax exemption blanks that are valid for the purchase of farm supplies, which are mutually exempt from sales tax.

+- 2. We support the repeal of the current law that requires not-for-profit organizations to pay sales tax on fund raising activities. - 3.
+We support custom slaughtering and processing of meat for human consumption be exempt from sales tax. - 4.
+We recommend that fuel dealers and or vendors and farmers not be charged tax at the point of sale for low or ultra-low sulfur diesel fuels or bio-fuels. - 5.
+We support that all livestock sold for whatever reason should be exempt from sales tax. - 6.
+We recommend that the Farmers' Sales Tax Exemption should be for all purchases that are business expenses for the farm, not just those used in production. - 7.
+We recommend that unprocessed wool, unprocessed alpaca fiber and other unprocessed fiber products, as well as hides and antlers, sold on the farm be exempt from collecting sales tax. - 8.
+We support expansion of the agricultural production sales tax exemption to include food for working dogs. - 9.
+We recommend adding pallets and reusable containers (including rented pallets, IFCOs, etc.) when used in agricultural production to be sales tax exempt.